-- This plan is applicable to all ages that may be affected by a medical surge event - Orange County's medical surge response may need to embrace tourists as well as residents, not captured in standard census measures of the county's population - The initial medical response system in most incidents may be comprised almost exclusively of local and neighboring jurisdiction assets, and in some situations, outside assistance may be severely limited throughout the incident - The response to medical surge incidents is rarely isolated to the health and medical sectors.
-As such, the management of health and medical response efforts must integrate with other response disciplines through defined processes and plans - Community planning requires participation from public and private entities as well as healthcare service entities to establish surge solutions based on an allhazards approach - Lifesaving response may be performed by local emergency responders and residents in the impacted area regardless of the efficiency of state and federal response systems - A local emergency may be declared by the Health Officer - The jurisdiction may have limited availability for additional supplies to support a surge event and limited capability for treatment of patients (e.g. severe burn cases, severe trauma) - Medical material and medical professionals may be scarce when the health care system is stressed - Some resources may be requested and available through the SEMS/NIMS mutual aid process to help support surge plan consistent with the California Public Health and Medical Emergency Operations Manual
+- This plan is applicable to all ages that may be affected by a medical surge event. - Orange County's medical surge response may need to embrace tourists as well as residents, not captured in standard census measures of the county's population. - The initial medical response system in most incidents may be comprised almost exclusively of local and neighboring jurisdiction assets, and in some situations, outside assistance may be severely limited throughout the incident. - The response to medical surge incidents is rarely isolated to the health and medical sectors.
+As such, the management of health and medical response efforts must integrate with other response disciplines through defined processes and plans. - Community planning requires participation from public and private entities as well as healthcare service entities to establish surge solutions based on an all-hazards approach. - Lifesaving response may be performed by local emergency responders and residents in the impacted area regardless of the efficiency of state and federal response systems. - A local emergency may be declared by the Health Officer (HO). - The jurisdiction may have limited availability for additional supplies to support a surge event and limited capability for treatment of patients (e.g., severe burn cases, severe trauma). - Medical material and medical professionals may be scarce when the health care system is stressed. - Some resources may be requested and available through the SEMS/NIMS mutual aid process to help support surge plan consistent with the California Public Health and Medical EOM. - County officials may activate this plan as well as plan annexes based on the level of response required or anticipated within the healthcare community. - Activation of healthcare provider surge plans does not require activation of the OCHCA medical surge plan.